evolutiatech/evolutiatech/README.md

 <p align="justify">
 We will now see how to calculate H1.
-This relatively simple equation is shown in Equation below.
+This relatively simple equation is shown in Equation above.
 </p>

 <p align="justify">